A Wednesday Scorcher. Hazy, Hot & Humid…

 Thursday:

-Hazy, warm and humid.
-Scattered afternoon storms.
+Warm and humid with scattered afternoon showers and storms.
 Highs in the mid 80s.

 Friday: